 The main difference between public and private sector jobs is that public sector jobs are generally found in a government agency, while private sector jobs are those where employees work for non-governmental agencies.
-Employment agency, an organization that helps workers find employment and employers find workers.
+An employment agency is an organization that helps workers find employment and employers find workers.
 These agencies may be privately owned or publicly managed or administered.
 They offer their services to the unemployed, those looking for different or better jobs, and employers.

 A private employment agency may charge fees from the employer, the worker, or both.
 An agency can be local, national or, in some exceptional cases, international in scope.
 Their services may be limited to certain trades and occupations or to classes of workers (skilled or unskilled, men or women).
 In some countries or under certain circumstances, notification of vacancies may be mandatory for employers, while refusing to offer suitable work may entail the suspension or dismissal of the applicant's unemployment benefits.
 An employment agency is a company contracted to hire and staff employees for other companies.

-An agency can be public and operate at the federal, state, or local levels, or it can be a privately owned organization.
+It can be public and operate at the federal, state, or local levels, or it can be a privately owned organization.
 The positions offered are usually temporary, per contact, part time or temporary, and the agency will normally keep a file for each employee with their skills and work history.
 This helps them adapt employees to new tasks.
 Many industries outsource their hiring to employment agencies, and this can help companies simplify the hiring process for entry-level and mid-level jobs.
 They also offer employers and employees flexibility that more permanent employment agreements don't offer.

 Hundreds of thousands of workers were hired for wartime training programs; millions were destined for critical industries; the wide range of employment service activities provided employers and unions with an opportunity to see the role of public employment offices in contributing to the stability and better functioning of local labor markets.
 However, the introduction of coupons does not lead private agencies to modify their selection decision with respect to people who do not have them.
 This article investigates the selection effects of public and private employment placement, as well as the quality of subsequent employment equalizations in the case of Germany.
 A newly created unit in the federal Department of Labor, the United States Employment Service (USES), established a national network of community advisory councils on labor hiring, but the activities of this unit were drastically restricted by reduced allowances at the end of the war.
 Thus, in recent decades, the German job placement market has undergone a transition from the old monopoly system to the current system, which is characterized by the coexistence of public employment agencies and private agencies.
 We examine both the effects of selection and the subsequent quality of public and private employment.
 In general, implementation of a coupon policy can be an effective regulatory tool to promote cooperation between public and private employment agencies, counteract descremation activities, and give unemployed people access to jobs with a relatively high counterpart quality.